slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

       universities internal nextcloud server ([khalel] and `davfs2` or `TRAMP`), …  You get the idea.

-[^2]: I will be using Emacs style notation throughout the entire
+[^2]: I will be using Emacs style notation throughout the article.
+This
-      article.
-This means that, for example, `C-x a` should be read as "hold down control and press x, then release both and press a".
+      means that, for example, `C-x a` should be read as "hold down control and press x, then release both and press a".
 You can of course safely ignore this, since the keys just serve illustrative purposes.
-An important note for Emacs users, lest anyone be confused: in XMonad, `M-` usually does __not__ refer to the Meta key, but to the `modMask` that the user specified.
+An important note for Emacs users, lest anyone be
+      confused: in XMonad, `M-` usually does __not__ refer to the Meta key, but to the `modMask` that the user specified.
 This is indeed `<Alt>` by default, but many people understandably rebind this straight away to something that's less likely to interfere with other programs.
 In my case, that's the Super key, so `M-s` means `<Super>-s` and not `<Alt>-s`.

-[^3]: Although, admittedly, when drawing up very large diagrams I'm
+[^3]: Although, admittedly, when drawing up large diagrams I'm sometimes
-      sometimes forced to switch to A4 paper in landscape mode.
+      forced to switch to A4 paper in landscape mode.

 [^4]: This is based on the hash of the contents of the environment—if
       that changes, the label is "lost"; though it can of course still